Nonbinary-Hebrew-Project/website/README.md

 If you have a github account with editing permissions on this repo, most copy editing can be done using the Content Management System (CMS): https://nonbinaryhebrew.com/admin/

+## Deployment
+Deployment happens automatically on push to main, which happens automatically when publishing from the CMS.

+If deployment isn't working, the build is probably broken due to a syntax error introduced.
+You can check the status and diagnose it by visiting the Actions tab above here in the Github repo.

 ## Changes that require manual edits
 ### Adding a new CMS Collection
 If you want to add a new collection to the CMS, which is required for things like adding a new subsection to the Grammar docs,